Codecademy/docs/content/kotlin/concepts/datetime/terms/atStartOfDayIn/atStartOfDayIn.md

   - 'paths/computer-science'
 ---

-The **`.atStartOfDayIn()`** function is used to obtain the start of the day `LocalDateTime` in a specific time zone.
+The **`.atStartOfDayIn()`** function obtains the start of the day `LocalDateTime` in a specific time zone.
 It returns an `Instant` (an instantaneous point in time.
-It is like a super-accurate clock in Kotlin which helps us pinpoint the exact moment when something happens in our code) that corresponds to the start of a date in a particular time zone.
+This serves as a highly accurate clock in Kotlin, aiding in pinpointing the exact moment when actions occur in code) corresponding to the start of a date in a particular time zone.

 ## Syntax